stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformScaffold
-A Scaffold that provides the correctly hosted header (AppBar) and navigation bar (Bottom Bar) for each platform
+A Scaffold that provides the correctly hosted header (AppBar) and navigation bar (Bottom Bar) for each platform.
+Uses `Scaffold` for android or `CupertinoTabScaffold` for ios with bottom tabs or `CupertinoPageScaffold` for ios without bottom tabs.

 ```dart
 return PlatformScaffold(